tdphuc150701/MUSIC/README.txt

-# Web-Book
-+ sử dụng HTML CSS JS để tạo giao diện nghe nhạc
-- Ở đây có các chức năng chính như:
-+ Lặp lại bài hát
-+ Chuyển bài nhạc
+#Music
+-Use Html, Css and Js to create interfaces and perform functions such as:
++ Repeat song
++ Change music tracks
-+ Pre và Next nhạc
++ Pre and Next music
-+ Lặp lại bài nhạc
-+ Dừng và tiếp tục
++ Repeat music
++ Stop and continue